 German Expressionism art took inspiration from artists such as Edvard Munch, El Greco, and Vincent van Gogh.
-Artists were less concerned with producing work that held aesthetic value, and instead focused on creating compositions that had the ability to emit powerful reactions when viewed.
-This was done through combining jagged brush marks, incongruous colors and simplistic shapes, which were all authentic German Expressionism characteristics.
+Artists were less concerned with producing work that held aesthetic value and instead focused on creating compositions that had the ability to emit powerful reactions when viewed.
+This was done by combining jagged brush marks, incongruous colors, and simplistic shapes, which were all authentic German Expressionism characteristics.
 Thus, the style created went against what was considered traditional art.

 Two distinct groups of German Expressionism arose, each led by different artists.
 The first was known as Die Brücke, guided by Ernst Ludwig Kirchner, and the second was Der Blaue Reiter, led by Franz Marc and Wassily Kandinsky.
 Both groups produced artwork that was intensified by the emotions they were experiencing and prompted by their subconscious thoughts.
 After both groups dissolved, a third group called Die Neue Sachlichkeit developed, with their artwork responding to the post-war Realism trend that was developing throughout Germany.